plotly/plotly.github.io/_posts/fundamentals/2015-04-23-printing-and-sharing-graphs.md

 ### Printing: Save and print.

-To print a Plotly graph, we recommend you save the graph to your computer, and then print.
+To print a Chart Studio graph, we recommend you save the graph to your computer, and then print.
 If you want to print someone else’s graph, you can “fork and edit” the graph into your own workspace, then save it.

 In your workspace, look for the **Export** button in the toolbar above your graph.
 To save time, you can use the keyboard shortcuts “Command-P” (Mac) and “Control-P” (PC). | ![Export button](/static/images/printing-and-sharing-graphs/export-button.png)